Menu bar: Linux and UNIX

-KDE and GNOME allow users to turn Macintosh-style and Windows-style menu bars on and off.
-KDE can have both types in use at the same time.
+KDE allows users to turn Macintosh-style and Windows-style menu bars on and off.
+It can have both types in use at the same time.

-The standard GNOME desktop uses a menu bar at the top of the screen, but this menu bar only contains Applications and System menus and status information (such as the time of day); individual programs have their own menu bars as well.
+The standard MATE desktop uses a menu bar at the top of the screen, but this menu bar only contains Applications, Places and System menus and status information (such as the time of day); individual programs have their own menu bars as well.
 The Unity desktop shell shipped with Ubuntu Linux from version 11.04 through 17.04 uses a Macintosh-style menu bar; however, it is hidden unless the mouse pointer hovers over it, similar to the Amiga interface.
-Starting with 17.10, it defaults to the GNOME desktop environment, using its menu bar.
+Starting with 17.10, it defaults to the GNOME desktop environment.

+Cinnamon does not have a menu bar itself, but in Linux Mint it is shipped with numerous applications which do have them in their own windows.

+Recent versions of GNOME do not use menu bars, instead opting to use other means to access the same actions.

 Other window managers and desktop environments use a similar scheme, where programs have their own menus, but clicking one or more of the mouse buttons on the root window brings up a menu containing, for example, commands to launch various applications or to log out.

 Window manager menus in Linux are typically configurable by editing text files or using a desktop-environment-specific Control Panel applet.